Legal development

 DMCC Act: CMA consults on revised guidance on administrative penalties

-The draft statement does not cover penalties imposed for substantive infringements under the Competition Act 1998 (CA98), or for breaches of digital markets competition requirements, or under the new consumer protection law direct enforcement regime, all of which are subject to separate guidance.
+The statement does not cover penalties imposed for substantive infringements under the Competition Act 1998 (CA98), or for most breaches of digital markets competition requirements, or under the new consumer protection law direct enforcement regime, all of which are subject to separate guidance.

 The CMA's new investigatory powers